irldiavolo/irldiavolo/README.md

 #### ☎️ ⵌ .
 About Me . ↓
   * Diavolo
 * 19 y/o.
 He/Him.
-Bisexual & Trans
+Bisexual Cis Man
-   * Check my carrd for interests, etc.
+   * JJBA, Genshin, Twitch (xQc), Chainsaw Man, Breaking Bad & Better Call Saul
 #### ⛤👑 .
 Buyer Beware
 * JJBA is my main interest, I will talk about it a lot.
 * My memory is very short, I may ask/tell you things I've already asked/told you in the past.